zainahmedsharif/A-Novel-Multi-Task-Learning-Based-Approach-for-Multi-Energy-System-Load-Forecasting-/README.md

 The network also includes residual connections for efficient learning of long-range temporal dependencies, reducing the number of layers required for a large receptive field.

 ## Results
 The proposed D-TCNet model showed improved performance across all seasons for multi-energy load forecasting.
-It was compared against traditional machine learning models (SVM, Random Forest) and state-of-the-art deep learning models (LSTM, Bi-LSTM).
+It was compared against traditional machine learning models (Support Vector Machine, Random Forest) and state-of-the-art deep learning models (LSTM, Bi-LSTM).

 ### Performance Metrics: